 In SCVMM 1807 was introduced the support for SQL Server 2017 to host its database.
 This allows you to upgrade from SQL Server 2016 to SQL Server 2017.

 The update release 1807 introduces several innovations in Virtual Machine Manager that greatly enrich it in terms of functionality.
-In addition, This update also addresses a number of issues listed in Microsoft's official documentation.
+Furthermore, This update also addresses a number of issues listed in Microsoft's official documentation.
 It is therefore recommended to evaluate an update of the Virtual Machine Manager deployments, for greater stability and to take advantage of the new features introduced.
 Remember that the release belonging to the Semi-Annual Channel have a support period of 18 months.

 To try out System Center Virtual Machine Manager, you must access to theEvaluation Center and after the registration you can start the trial period.